pepk0/Projects/wordy/ReadMe.md

 in the functionality.py file you need to set the PATH = r"path to words.txt here" variable as the path to the words.txt that contains all the validated bulgarian words.

-To run this as a CLI whiteout changing using the word_helper.py command every time, we want to install this as a package.
+To run this as a CLI without using the py word_helper.py before running the CLI every time, we want to install this as a package.
+This install it local in the virtual environment
 ~~~  powershell
 pip install --editable .
 ~~~
-To run this whiteout activating a venv or from the folder of the CLI you need to install the package globally.
+To run this without activating a venv or from the folder of the CLI you need to install the package globally.
 ~~~  powershell
 pip install --editable /path to the file location
 ~~~
-Note. --editable lets you change code in the package
+Note. --editable lets you change code in the package.